7 Hawaiian Thanksgiving Recipes to Make This Year

 Drink: Coconut Cream Island Punch

-Tip: To cut down on added sugars, replace the grapefruit soda with grapefruit-flavored sparkling water.
+Tip: To cut down on added sugars, replace the grapefruit soda with grapefruit-flavor sparkling water.

 Get the recipe: Coconut Cream Island Punch